sbennell/vintageweddingcars.melbourne/content/english/cars/1932-rolls-royce.md

 draft: false
 ---
 ## History
-Engine  No : GYD12

-Chassis No : NYG Built 1932 Rolls Royce England.

-Delivered in 1934 Mrs Hilda M. Kidd ( Nee McI ) Sister of Cecil McI  Sunshine

-In Victoria 1936 Reg’d Vic 58820

-Rebodied as a Martin & King Saloon for Mrs Kidd married to Col George Stevenson Of South Yarra Melbourne Australia Reg’d Vic 278237
+Tommy, as we call it at ACC, is a 1932 Rolls Royce with Engine No: GYD12 engine N9G.
+It came off the test in July 1934 and was a Cooper Saloon delivered in London.

+In September 1934, it was delivered to Mrs. Hilda M. Kidd (nee McKay, sister of Cecil McKay, owner of GYD 15) in Sunshine Victoria (Sunshine Harvester Co).
+By 1936, it was registered in Victoria as Vic 58-820.
+It was later re-bodied as a Martin & King saloon.
+Mrs. Kidd, who was married to Col. George Stevenson of South Yarra, Melbourne, re-registered it as Vic-278-237 in October 1938.

-In 1938 Wing Commander B.L.D.E.
-Melnotte.
+In 1938, it was owned by Wing Commander B.L.
+De Melnotte.

-In 1950 Vic J.S.
-Muir of Ringwood
+In 1950, Vic J.S.
+Muir of Ringwood became the owner.

-In 1954 Vic McLaughlin Motors for Sale $ 750 pounds
+In 1954, it was sold to Vic McLaughlin Motors for £750.

-In 1962 Charles McI Jane
+In 1962, it was acquired by Charles McI Janes.

-In 1975 Vic & Gunnedah NSW

-Unknown ?

-Sold to Ashton Circus.

-In 1998 December Always Classic Cars.

-Restored and Re-registered Tom-32.
+In 1975, it was located in Victoria and Gunnedah, NSW.

+Later, the vehicle was purchased by the Circus family Ashton and was used to drive clowns around.
+It also had a large speaker in the front to announce that the circus was in town.

+The vehicle was purchased by Always Classic Cars in December 1998 and came from Queensland.
+It was white and had a big dent in the front passenger guard, caused by one of the elephants.

+**Details:**
+- Make: Rolls Royce
+- Year: 1932
+- Nickname: Tommy
+- Engine: 20/25 hp, 6-cylinder engine
+- Transmission: 4-speed manual gearbox
+- Type: Limousine
+- Engine Capacity: 3¾ litres

 ## Photos
 {{< gallery dir="/images/cars/1932-rolls-royce/gallery" class="" height="400" width="400" webp="true" command="Fit" option="" zoomable="true" >}}